cfengine/documentation/reference/promise-types/packages.markdown

 #### package_multiline_start

-**Description**: Regular expression which matches the start of a new package in multiline output
+**Description:** Regular expression which matches the start of a new package in multiline output

 This pattern is used in determining when a new package record begins.
 It